How To Get Back Into Yoga After Having A Baby

 I searched in vain for articles that would help me build back up to my yoga practice after having a baby.
 I couldn't find anything that was helpful.
 It was either blogs from women that go right back to a vigorous Ashtanga practice, and the opposite end of the spectrum, where they waited for six months before even attempting to come back to their yoga practice.
 I'm a Vinyasa yoga instructor, and I was planning on coming back to teach my class after six weeks.
 So I decided to track how I made my way back to my yoga practice and back to teaching yoga after the birth of my fourth child.

 First, I don't believe there are any quick fixes — no crash diets or hard-core workout plans — for the postpartum mother (especially the first couple of months).
 I like the old quote that says, “It took 9 months to put it on, it will take 9 months to take it off.”
+And remember: if you had a cesarean delivery, you should not do most of these exercises until at least 6 week post-operative.

 With these eight tips, I hope to get you back on your mat by building your strength back where pregnancy has weakened the core, shoulders and back.